 Nutrition the day before the competition

-The day before the competition, you should eat light meals rich in carbohydrates and low in fat and fiber to avoid gastrointestinal problems.
+The day before the competition, you should eat light meals, rich in carbohydrates and low in fat and fiber, to avoid gastrointestinal problems.
 An example would be:

-• Breakfast: Omelette with egg whites and white bread.
+- Breakfast: Omelette with egg whites and white bread.

-• Lunch: Pasta with tomato sauce and chicken breast.
+- Lunch: Pasta with tomato sauce and chicken breast.

-• Dinner: White rice with fish.
+- Dinner: White rice with fish.

-Breakfast and pre-competition snacks
+Breakfast and snacks before the competition

-• Toast with jam
+- Toast with jam

-• Banana
+- Banana

-• A glass of fruit juice
+- A glass of fruit juice

-• Excess fiber: Can cause gastrointestinal discomfort.
+- Excess fiber: May cause gastrointestinal discomfort.

 How FANTÉ can help you optimize your nutrition!